-5.2.1 The Permittee shall demonstrate compliance with the work practice standard of Condition No. 3.3.5 by conducting a visual inspection of all mixing containers subject to the provisions of Condition No. 3.3.5 at least once per month.
+- 5.2.1 The Permittee shall demonstrate compliance with the work practice standard of Condition 3.3.5 by conducting a visual inspection of all mixing containers subject to the provisions of Condition 3.3.5 at least once per month.
 This inspection shall ensure that all affected containers have covers with no visible gaps between the cover and the container, or between the cover and equipment passing through the cover.
-The Permittee shall retain a record of the inspection in accordance with the requirements of Condition No. 6.2.18.
+The Permittee shall retain a record of the inspection in accordance with the requirements of Condition 6.2.18.

-[40 CFR 63.5731(c)]

-- 5.2.2 The Permittee shall demonstrate compliance with the work practice standard of Condition No. 3.3.7 by conducting a visual inspection of all containers storing HAP-containing solvents used for removing cured resin and gel coat at least once per month.
+[40 CFR 63.5731(c)] - 5.2.2 The Permittee shall demonstrate compliance with the work practice standard of Condition 3.3.7 by conducting a visual inspection of all containers storing HAP-containing solvents used for removing cured resin and gel coat at least once per month.
 This inspection shall ensure that all affected containers have covers with no visible gaps between the cover and the container.
-The Permittee shall retain a record of the inspection in accordance with the requirements of Condition No. 6.2.19.
+The Permittee shall retain a record of the inspection in accordance with the requirements of Condition 6.2.19.

-[40 CFR 63.5737(c)] - 5.2.3 The Permittee shall, when performing the water bath cleaning required by Condition No. 3.5.1, record the date and time of the cleaning in a logbook.
+[40 CFR 63.5737(c)] - 5.2.3 The Permittee shall, when performing the water bath cleaning required by Condition 3.5.2, record the date and time of the cleaning in a logbook.
 The records in the logbook shall be maintained at the facility for no less than five (5) years from the date of record and shall be in a format suitable for inspection by or submission to the Division.

 [391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)] - 5.2.4 The Permittee shall take a daily reading of the silt depth in each water bath and maintain a record of the data in a logbook that shall be maintained at the facility for no less than five (5) years from the date of record and shall be in a format suitable for inspection by or submission to the Division.

-[391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)]

-- 5.2.5 The Permittee shall install, calibrate, maintain, and operate monitoring devices for the measurement of the indicated parameters on the following equipment.
+5.2.5 The Permittee shall install, calibrate, maintain, and operate monitoring devices for the measurement of the indicated parameters on the following equipment.
 Data shall be recorded at the frequency specified below.
-Where such performance specification(s) exist, each system shall meet the applicable performance specification(s) of the Division's monitoring requirements. - [391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)] - a.
+Where such performance specification(s) exist, each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.

+a.
 The water discharge pressure from each of the water pumps supplying the water bath overspray capture systems controlling the PM emissions from the paint spray booths once per day of operation.
-The pressure monitoring device(s)/system(s) shall meet the applicable performance specifications of the Division's monitoring requirements. - Any instance that the water discharge pressure is outside the working range as determined per Condition 4.2.1 and is not corrected within twelve (12) hours shall be recorded as an excursion and shall be included in the semiannual report specified in Condition 6.1.4. - 5.2.6 The working range of the water discharge pressure at each of the water pumps which supply the water bath overspray capture systems controlling paint over spray/PM emissions for the gel coat, resin lamination, urethane foam operation and fiberglass grind operations (Emission Unit ID Nos.
+The pressure monitoring device(s)/system(s) shall meet the applicable performance specifications of the Division's monitoring requirements.

+Any instance that the water discharge pressure is outside the working range as determined during the most recently Division-approved performance testing or as specified by manufacturer(s) of the water bath overspray capture systems, and is not corrected within twelve (12) hours shall be recorded as an excursion and shall be included in the semiannual report specified in Condition 6.1.4.

+5.2.6 The working range of the water discharge pressure at each of the water pumps which supply the water bath overspray capture systems controlling paint over spray/PM emissions for the gel coat, resin lamination, operation and fiberglass grinding operations (Emission Unit ID Nos.
 GE01, CB01, GR01, and GR02) shall be between 45 and 60 psi.
-[391-3-1-.02(3)(a)]
+[391-3-1-.02(3)(a)].